aerogear-attic/mobile-cli/README.md

 create

     - client
-        - create client <clientName> <clientType> # will create a representation of the mobile client application
+        - create client <clientName> <clientType> <appIdentifier> # will create a representation of the mobile client application
     - serviceinstance
         - create serviceinstance <serviceName> # this command will likely prompt for needed imputs
     - serviceconfig